knative/eventing/test/README.md

 ### Adding new test images

-New test image paths should be placed in `./test/image_paths.txt`.
+New test images should be placed in `./test/test_images`.

 ## Flags